How to Accept Credit Card Payments Over the Phone

 A mobile phone

 If you’ve wondered how to accept credit card payments over the phone, it’s actually a rather straightforward process.
-By following five simple steps, you can set the stage for seamless phone-based transactions that generate income for your business.
+By following five simple steps, you can set the stage for seamless phone-based transactions that generate significant income for your business.

 Step 1: Choose a merchant services provider

-First, evaluate your business’ stage and financial situation.
-Maybe you operate a frugal start-up business, and you anticipate low-volume transactions for the near future.
-If so, your perspective (and needs) will be different than an existing business that does a brisk-to-heavy volume on a regular basis.
+To ensure that you select the right provider for your business’ needs, evaluate the size of your business and your financial situation.
+Maybe you operate a l bootstrapped start-up business, and you anticipate low-volume transactions for the near future.
+If so, your needs will be different than an established business that does a brisk-to-heavy sales volume on a regular basis.

 In contrast, a payment service provider pools your business’ card processing receipts into one aggregate merchant account.
 The provider transfers each business customer’s net sales proceeds into the business’ bank account as required.